DETAILED ACTION

 It would have been obvious for one of ordinary skill in the art to have further modified the applied reference(-s), in view of same, to have obtained: the non-transitory computer readable medium of claim 3, the operations further comprising:

-outputting the representation of the one or more updated post-treatment cephalometric characteristics of the face to the display, and the results of the modification would have been obvious and predictable to one of ordinary skill in the art as of the effective filing date of the claimed invention.
+outputting the representation of the one or more updated post-treatment cephalometric characteristics of the face of the patient to the display, and the results of the modification would have been obvious and predictable to one of ordinary skill in the art as of the effective filing date of the claimed invention.
 See MPEP §2143(A).

 One of ordinary skill in the art could have combined the elements as claimed by known methods, and in that combination, each element merely performs the same function as it does separately.
 One of ordinary skill in the art would have also recognized that the results of the combination were predictable as of the effective filing date of the claimed invention.